 - Big Tree Park in Sanford features 11 acres of natural vegetation, wetlands and is the home to a 2,000-year-old Bald Cypress Tree, “Lady Liberty.”

-- Leu Gardens opens is gates for FREE entry and a special story time event for little ones starting at 10 a.m. on the first Monday of the month.
+- Leu Gardens opens its gates for a special story time event for little ones starting at 10 a.m. on the first Monday of the month.

 - Lake Eola Park is a 43-acre recreational area in the heart of downtown Orlando.
 The kids will love the large playground with activities for every age.
 Picnic along the shore, feed the resident swans and take a stroll around the lake.
 Head down to the lake with this handy guide detailing the different types of swans.